Charing Cross

 Norwich, Norfolk, England

-Semi-rural Mixed character Car-dependent Risk: Medium Moderate investment Medium confidence
+Semi-rural Mixed character Car-dependent Risk: Medium Moderate investment Low confidence

 Reality check: This street has notable limitations across multiple dimensions.
 Best suited for investors (fair), least for young professionals (below average).